Documentation Index

 Opaque Reverts

-Revert bytes donβt help agent frameworks recover gracefully.
+Revert bytes don’t help agentic ReAct loops recover gracefully.
 No structured diagnostics.

 Post-Hoc Validation